 - Keep all of your records in a single place – and make sure you have a backup

-- Leave receipts in a big box – long them at once
+- Leave receipts in a big box – along them at once

 - Ensure you have a logical audit trail that you follow

 If you want more detailed advice on your bookkeeping, then seeking out a business accountant is definitely something worth considering.
-They can help you with most aspects of your finances from daily advice through to assisting with your end of year accounts.
+They can help you with most aspects of your finances from daily advice to assistance with your end-of-year accounts.
 This advice will not always be free, but it will defiantly be invaluable to your business.
-Removing this stress and helping you streamline your finances will have benefits to you and your business.
+Removing this stress and helping you streamline your finances will have benefits for you and your business.
 Investing in an accountant that can provide reliable business accounting services will help you have more time to invest in developing your business.
-The mountain of daily tasks that quickly build up can be handled more efficiently with the extra time you no longer have to devote to your bookkeeping.
+The mountain of daily tasks that quickly build-up can be handled more efficiently with the extra time you no longer have to devote to your bookkeeping.

 A professional and knowledgeable accountant will know the industry inside out and know exactly how much tax your business should be paying and where you might be able to find tax reductions and exceptions to utilise.
 This means that an accountant could help you reduce your tax bills and save you money – and with any business, but especially small ones, every cent counts.